More than 2 dozen killed in Damascus suicide bombings at courthouse, restaurant

 "A generation of children in Syria have known nothing but brutal conflict and fear during their short lives."

-Millions have been been displaced -- fleeing to other countries or elsewhere in Syria, he said.
+Millions have been been displaced -- fleeing to other countries or elsewhere in the country, he said.
 They are in "dire need of humanitarian aid," and millions would still need critical assistance, even if a political agreement "were to succeed tomorrow," O'Brien said.

 Despite efforts to negotiate peace, world powers so far have failed to stop the conflict.